codigoalvo/leapmotion-codigoalvo-game/README.md

-leapmotion-codigoalvo-game
+leapmotion-codigoalvo-game (Java)
 ==========================

-My first LeapMotion Game.
+My first LeapMotion Java Game.
 It's about grabing a object with a specific color and drag into objects from same color avoiding colide with diferent ones.
 It's on initial stage and I'm doing it from scratch using Java2D and Leap SDK only.